On Legendrian products and twist spuns: Proof of Theorem

 \subsection{The product is not a twist spun (Proof of Theorem \ref{thm:productnotspunnottwistspun})}

-We show that the Legendrian $\Lambda_1 \boxtimes \Lambda_2^{2r}$ are not Legendrian isotopic to a twist spun whenever $r \ge 1.$ We believe that the statement is true also when $r=0,$ but in that a more involved computation is necessary.
+We show that the Legendrians $\Lambda_1 \boxtimes \Lambda_2^{2r}$ are not Legendrian isotopic to twist spuns whenever $r \ge 1.$ We believe that the statement is true also when $r=0,$ but in that case a more refined computation of the DGA would be necessary.